-- Providing free access to the restricted or blocked content.
+- Providing free access to restricted or blocked content.

-- Preventing your Internet provider spying on your traffic to sell it for marketing goals.
+- Prevent your Internet provider from spying on your traffic to sell it for marketing goals.

-- Providing you with a possibility to browse anonymously.
+- Providing you with the possibility to browse anonymously.

-And the last but not the least, a VPN provides a full anonymity while browsing online.
-It changes your IP address, replacing it with the address of the server, which you’re connecting to.
+And the last but not least, a VPN provides full anonymity while browsing online.
+It changes your IP address, replacing it with the address of the server, to which you’re connecting.

 Is It Expensive to Have a VPN?

-- Free VPNs has a lower range of servers available for a customer.
+- Free VPNs have a lower range of servers available for a customer.
 For example, if a paid service offers up to 70-80 countries, a free one can offer 10-12 countries only.